Bad communication affects your entire marriage.

 Now, look back over your day and think of three things your partner did that you really appreciated.
 Perhaps they made you laugh when you were down, or did a chore that you hate.
 Maybe you love how they made time to help your kid with their science project, or the way they remember to pick up your favorite treat at the grocery store.
 Think of three things, and tell them to your partner, and remember to say “thank you.”

 If you want to, you can write your three things down before reading them, and then your partner can keep them after.
 Grab a box or a mason jar each and before long you will each have a beautiful collection of messages from the other.

-Improving your communication with your partner doesn’t have to be a struggle.
-Try these easy games and you’ll learn to communicate better, while having fun and growing closer, too.
+But, improving your communication with your partner doesn’t have to be a struggle.
+Try these easy games, and you’ll learn to communicate better, while having fun and growing closer, too.